jeromecovington/sysref-base/README.md

 $ node examples/<example-name>
 ```

-Because the examples are based on algorithms with an element of chance, running them will give different results over multiple runs.
+Because the examples are based on algorithms containing elements of chance, running them will give different results over multiple runs.